Virus-hit Morocco Locks Down Casablanca, Shuts Schools - UrduPoint

 "Therefore, drastic measures are required, otherwise the situation may get out of control in the coming days," the official MAP news agency quoted him as saying.

-The country has seen a spike in coronavirus cases in recent weeks.
-It recorded 2,234 new infections on Sunday, a record for a single day, with 42 percent of them in Casablanca.
+Morocco has seen a spike in coronavirus cases in recent weeks.
+It recorded 2,234 new infections on Sunday, a record for a single day, with 42 percent of them in Casablanca, home to 3.3 million people.

+Since detecting its first case in early March, Morocco has recorded 72,394 cases of Covid-19 infection, including 1,361 deaths.

 The authorities blame the spread of Covid-19 on people's failure to adhere to health protocols.